Russian diaspora: History

 Emigres who left after the death of Stalin but before perestroika, are often grouped into a "third wave".
-The emigres were mostly Jews, Armenians, Germans, and other peoples who resided outside the former borders of the Russian Empire but now found themselves inside the Soviet Union.
+The emigres were mostly Jews, Armenians, Russian Germans.
 Most left in the 1970s.

 After the dissolution of the Soviet Union, Russia suffered an economic depression in the 1990s.
 This caused many Russians to leave Russia for Western countries.
 The economic depression ended in 2000.
 Also, during this time, ethnic Russians who lived in other post-Soviet states moved to Russia.

-Upon Vladimir Putin's 2022 invasion of Ukraine and the subsequent military mobilization ordered by Putin, Russians have been noted for fleeing the country, most notably to Kazakhstan and Turkey, whose presidents Tokayev and Erdogan respectively have been very critical of Putin's war and in Tokayev's case, sympathetic to Russians leaving the country.
+Upon the start of the 2022 Russian invasion of Ukraine and the subsequent mobilization, hundreds of thousands of Russians have fled abroad.

 Statistics

 Some 20 to 30 million ethnic Russians are estimated to live outside the bounds of the Russian Federation (depending on the definition of "ethnicity").

-Official census data often considers the only nationality.
 The number of native speakers of the Russian language who resided outside of the Russian Federation was estimated as close to 30 million by SIL Ethnologue in 2010.